 Some insurers offer flood riders, although, as with earthquake riders, these are relatively rare.
 If your state sees a lot of extreme weather, you might need to look into flood insurance instead.

 Pet damage rider

-Although renters insurance usually covers dog bites, insurers often exclude large dog breeds from coverage, or restrict the amount they’ll pay out if your dog bites someone and you’re held liable for their medical bills.
+Renters insurance usually covers dog bites under what’s known as pet liability insurance.
+However, insurers often exclude large dog breeds from coverage or limit the amount they’ll pay out for dog bite claims.

 You can sometimes buy a pet damage rider to protect yourself from dog-related liability.
 Some landlords require this rider because it also covers damage that your pet might cause to the unit itself, such as scratches on doors or the floor.
 (Note that those are expenses that otherwise would come out of your security deposit.)